 If you’re up to the task of making chai in your home, here are a few recipe suggestions.
 Remember, many recipes abound because everyone wants to make “the best.”
 Try a few recipes to decide which one you prefer.

 - This website has a list of traditional recipes and quick and easy options.

 - IMB South Asian Peoples – The International Mission Board created an interesting infographic on how to make chai.
 This could be helpful for people who are visual learners!
 View the infographic here.

 During Secret Church 16: A Global Gospel in a World of Religions, we will spend focused time in prayer for India—its cities, people, and persecuted church.
 Join us as we ask the Lord to strengthen the church in India and bring more Indians into the Kingdom of God.
 To register for the Secret Church simulcast, click here.

 How can you make chai and make an impact?

 - Invite your small group over for chai and cookies.
-As you sip the warm goodness of chai, spend time praying for India.
+As you sip the warm goodness, spend time praying for India.
 Use our blog for prayer ideas.

 - Use your newfound skill of making chai to connect to South Asians who live near you.
 Ask them what their favorite recipe is and invite them over to compare recipes.
 As you get to know them, share with them the good news of Jesus Christ.